SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kafka.md

 For more information on all other parameters, see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more parameters that can be configured in the Telegraf agent globally.

-For more information on configuring the Joloka input plugin for Telegraf see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2).
+For more information on configuring the Joloka input plugin for Telegraf see[ this doc] (https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2).

 3. Configure your Kafka Pod to use the Jolokia Telegraf Input Plugin.
 Jolokia agent needs to be available to the Kafka Pods.
 Starting Kubernetes 1.10.0, you can store a binary file in a [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap).
 This makes it very easy to load the Jolokia jar file, and make it available to your pods.
 4. Download the latest version of the **Jolokia JVM-Agent** from [Jolokia](https://jolokia.org/download.html).